Projects in Tonga

 As English Language Teachers and Facilitators, Volunteers play multiple roles in English language development:

-Volunteers teach oral and written English primarily to elementary students in a classroom setting.
-They organize and facilitate extracurricular activities and events to improve language skills and proficiency via: direct teaching, pull-out groups, tutoring, and extra-curricular classes, events, clubs and camps such as drama, art, sports, reading, and other recreational activities.
+Volunteers teach oral and written English to elementary and middle school students in a classroom setting.
+They organize and facilitate extracurricular activities and events to improve language skills and proficiency.
+This may include pull-out groups, tutoring, small-group test preparation, events, clubs and camps.
+English is also promoted through drama, art, sports, reading, and other recreational activities.

 Volunteers also engage in community development work to mobilize local leaders in the community and address community needs through local resources.
 Volunteers are trained to utilize participatory tools in a phased approach to cooperative and collective community action.
 Community activities may include: